Nicole Grimes, Musicologist

 “Theory and Analysis,” in Clara and Robert Schumann in Context, ed.
 Joe Davies and Roe-Min Kok (Cambridge: Cambridge University Press, 2022, in preparation)

 Manifestations of Death in the Music of Johannes Brahms,” in Music and Death, ed.
-Wolfgang Marx (Rochester NY: Boydell & Brewer, 2022, submitted).
+Wolfgang Marx (Rochester NY: Boydell & Brewer, 2023).

 “Giving Voice to Spectralism in the Music of Donnacha Dennehy,” in Oxford Handbook to Spectral and Post-Spectral Music, ed.
 Amy Bauer, Liam Cagney, and Will Mason (Oxford: Oxford University Press, 2022).

 Introduction: Rethinking Brahms,” in Rethinking Brahms, ed.
-Nicole Grimes and Reuben Phillips (Oxford: Oxford University Press, 2022, in press), co-authored with Reuben Phillips.
+Nicole Grimes and Reuben Phillips (Oxford: Oxford University Press, 2022), co-authored with Reuben Phillips.

 Hearing Rihm hearing Brahms: Symphonie ‘Nähe fern’ and the Future of Nostalgia,” in Rethinking Brahms, ed.
-Nicole Grimes and Reuben Phillips (Oxford: Oxford University Press, 2022, in press).
+Nicole Grimes and Reuben Phillips (Oxford: Oxford University Press, 2022).

 Formal Innovation and Virtuosity in Clara Schumann’s Piano Trio in G minor, Op.
 17,” Clara Schumann Studies, ed.
 Joe Davies(Cambridge: Cambridge University Press, 2021), 141–66.